 University of Virginia

-Natasha Roth-Rowland and Charles Hamilton, History, University of Virginia
+Natasha Roth-Rowland and Rosa Hamilton, History, University of Virginia

 Keynote: Claudrena Harold, Professor of African American and African Studies and History, University of Virginia